 - Stream over at least 7 days over the last 30 days

-Once you’ve reached your Twitch Milestones, you will automatically be sent an invitation to join the Affiliate program to your email.
+Once you’ve reached your Twitch Milestones, you will automatically be sent an email inviting you to join the Affiliate program.
 Remember that you can lose your Affiliate title, so it’s not a lifelong guarantee.

-You will know that you have succeeded when Twitch sends you an invitation!
+You will know that you have succeeded when Twitch sends you this invitation!

 If you decide to accept the invitation, you will have to fill out some standard paperwork to ensure you get your payments legally.
 You’ll have to fill out some basic information, sign an agreement, provide specified tax information, and let Twitch know where to send your payments.

-It takes the average streamer a period of 2 to 4 months to reach an affiliate status.
+It takes the average streamer a period of 2 to 4 months to reach affiliate status.